McTavishLab/physcraper/How_to_start.md

     Depending if you have uploaded your tree prior to analysis to the [OpenTreeofLife website (OToL)](https://ot14.opentreeoflife.org/opentree/argus/opentree9.1@ott93302), there are two main options:

-    Specified paths have to start either from your root directory, or can be relative from within the physcraper main folder.
+    Specified paths have to start either from your root directory (e.g. `/home/USER/physcraper/path/to/file`), or can be relative from within the physcraper main folder (`./path/to/file`).

     1. using OpenTreeOfLife study ID: